 As a blog writing service, we live and breathe this struggle every day, but we are here to help!
 Instead of banging your head against a wall trying to come up with new blog topics, here are 10 tips we use when finding a blog topic.

 1. Keyword Research

-While every blog you write is topic based, good SEO practices mandate that you include relevant competitive keywords within your blog to give it the best chance of ranking organically.
+While every blog you write is likely topic-based, good SEO practices mandate that you include relevant competitive keywords within your blog to give it the best chance of ranking organically.

 The KD% shows how competitive the keyword is.
-The higher the percentage, the harder it is to rank for organically.
+The higher the percentage, the harder it is to rank for that keyword organically.

 But what if you don’t have a subscription to a fancy keyword research tool?
 Not to worry, Google is all you need, and it’s free!